The Shires (duo): 2016–2017: My Universe

 In July 2016, The Shires announced their second studio album My Universe would be released on 30 September 2016.
 They released "Beats to Your Rhythm" on 29 July as the first single from the album.
 The second single from the album was "My Universe" and was released on 16 September 2016; it charted at 89 in Scotland.
 Online music news site, Get to the Front, reviewed the album and stated that "musically, lyrically and vocally there is little else you could ask for in a country album."
-My Universe debuted at number 3 on the UK Albums Chart and became the fastest selling UK country album of all time.
+My Universe debuted at number 3 on the UK Albums Chart and became the fastest selling British country album of all time.

 In October 2016, The Shires secured a recording contract with American label Big Machine Label Group and its imprint Dot Records.
-The Shires said : "We are absolutely thrilled to sign with Dot Records in the USA.
+The Shires said : "We are absolutely thrilled to sign with Dot Records in the US.
 The UK is our home and we are proud of our success so far, thanks to Decca Records, but it's always been a massive goal for us to build our presence and make a name for ourselves in the USA."

 In 2017 their new single "Daddy's Little Girl" was released, joining BBC Radio 2's playlist.
 It is about Rhodes's late father; the video features footage of her and her dad.
 On 9 March 2017, The Shires were presented with their first CMA Award by Kristian Bush during the songwriters event at the C2C: Country to Country festival.